newera-001/motor-system/README.md

 ## Extra work
 ### Adaptation
 In this project, I donot use Gaussian distribution to fitting the encoder rather by using a mlp network with one hidden layer.
-The encoder loss function is softmax(z, dim=0)*advantages.
-Final loss function is policy + encoder with optimized by Adam synchronously.
+The encoder loss function is -torch.sum(F.softmax(latent_param, dim=0) * advantages.reshape(-1, 1), dim=1).max().
+Final loss function is policy + γ * encoder with optimized by Adam synchronously.
 Because there's no real robot, I do not transfer it to real world for testing.
 ### Multi-motion skills learning
 pass